Skip to content

 The Silver Tassie

-‘The Silver Tassie’ is a four-act Expressionist play, and another tragi-comedy written by Sean O’Casey.
-It is about the First World War, and the theme of antiwar is obvious throughout.
-It was an unusual play at the time due to the extended time period it covers, from prewar to the aftermath.
+‘The Silver Tassie’ is a four-act Expressionist play and another tragi-comedy written by Sean O’Casey.
+It is about the First World War, and the antiwar theme is evident throughout.
+It was an unusual play at the time due to the extended period it covers, from prewar to the aftermath.
 However, in 1928, W. B. Yeats rejected the play to be performed in the Abbey Theatre.
-It was therefore first performed in the Apollo Theatre in London on 11 October 1929.
-It was later (finally) performed in the Abbey Theatre on 12 August 1935, it was only performed in Ireland five times due to the controversy.
+It was, therefore, first performed in the Apollo Theatre in London on 11 October 1929.
+It was later (finally) performed in the Abbey Theatre on 12 August 1935; it was only performed in Ireland five times due to the controversy.

-This play follows a soldier Harry Heegan who goes to war as if it is a football game.
-In Act One, it opens with Harry as the athlete, in the prime of his life and at the top of his fitness, however, he is obviously unaware of true values of life.
-Next, in Act Two, there is a sudden change and we are now at the battlefront.
-We watch Harry along with all the soldiers in loss, without hope.
-Then, Act Three is set in the veterans’ hospital, and we are then shown the bitterness of the veteran soldiers, and finally, in Act Four, we see the disabled Harry.
-He is not the fit young man that he was at the start of the play.
-Instead, he is now contrasted against young men who did not partake in the war, who are healthy and fit as he was at the beginning.
-We watch Harry’s loss of physical ability, youth, and hopes.
+This play follows a soldier, Harry Heegan, who goes to war as if it is a football game.
+Act One opens with Harry as the athlete, in the prime of his life and at the top of his fitness.
+However, he is unaware of the actual values of life.
+Next, in Act Two, there is a sudden change, and we are now at the battlefront.
+We watch Harry and all the soldiers in loss without hope.
+Act Three is set in the veterans’ hospital, and we are then shown the bitterness of the veteran soldiers.
+Finally, in Act Four, we see the disabled Harry.
+He is not the fit young man he was at the start of the play.
+Instead, he is contrasted against young men who did not partake in the war and are as healthy and fit as he was initially.
+We watch Harry’s loss of physical ability, youth, and hope.

 The Silver Tassie Quotes

-“Teddy Foran and Harry Heegan have gone to live their own way in another world.
-Neither I nor you can lift them out of it.
+“Teddy Foran and Harry Heegan have gone to live their way in another world.
+Neither you nor I can lift them out of it.
 No longer can they do the things we do.
-We can’t give sight to the blind or make the lame walk.
+We can’t give sight to the blind or make the boring walk.
 We would if we could.
 It is the misfortune of war.
 As long as wars are waged, we shall be vexed by woe; strong legs shall be made useless and bright eyes made dark.
-But we, who have come through the fire unharmed, must go on living. com along, and take your part in life.
+But we, who have come through the fire unharmed, must go on living.
+Com along, and take your part in life.
 Come along, Barney, and take your partner into the dance!”

 Red Roses for Me

-Sean O’Casey’s ‘Red Roses for Me’ was first published in 1943, at the time of this publication, Ireland was still unsettled (more so in Northern Ireland) after the Irish civil war had ended.
-However, O’Casey decided to set this play in 1913, whenever Dublin was in a similar state.
+Sean O’Casey’s ‘Red Roses for Me’ was published in 1943.
+At the time of this publication, Ireland was still unsettled (more so in Northern Ireland) after the Irish Civil War had ended.
+However, O’Casey set this play in 1913, when Dublin was in a similar state.

 Act three of ‘Red Roses for Me’ opens on a bridge overlooking Dublin.
-It is a gloomy setting, and a number of characters are present.
-The crowd talks about how Dublin has changed, and how it used to be a great city.
-Ayamonn and Roory arrive, and Ayamonn speaks to the crowd about how through actions like the strike Dublin could become a great city once again.
+It is a gloomy setting, and several characters are present.
+The crowd talks about how Dublin has changed and how it used to be a great city.
+Ayamonn and Roory arrive, and Ayamonn speaks to the crowd about how Dublin could become a great city again through actions like the strike.
 The stage gradually becomes lighter, a clever use of pathetic fallacy.
-Ayamonn continues and begins to sing, this causes the crowd to rise.
-Finnoola and Ayamonn dance together, and the stage becomes bright as though the sun is shining on Dublin.
-However, his happy and bright scene is soon shattered, as there is a sound of marching from offstage, and the scene darkens.
-Finnoola insists that Ayamonn remain with her, however, he kisses her and leaves.
+Ayamonn continues to sing, which causes the crowd to rise.
+Finnoola and Ayamonn dance together, and the stage becomes bright, like the sun is shining on Dublin.
+However, his happy and cheerful scene is soon shattered, as there is a sound of marching from offstage, and the scene darkens.
+Finnoola insists that Ayamonn remains with her.
+However, he kisses her and leaves.

 Red Roses for Me Quotes